Trio (Trio album): Musical style and lyrics

 Following the very quick and aggressive "Ja Ja Ja" is the extremely slow (around 80bpm) Kummer, which begins with church bells.
 After a few seconds the drums and electric guitar are added, whose key of E-major is not the same as the G-major of the bells and so a dissonance is created.
 After a few bars Remmler begins to sing in a very deep voice and the bells die away.
 In a few lines the song describes the pain of separation of the singer after a failed relationship.
 The song ends with the bells once more where the dissonance is amplified by a solo on a children's guitar.

-The rock song "Broken Hearts for You and Me" begins with marching band music, which is played solely on a bass drum.
+The rock song "Broken Hearts for You and Me" begins with marching band music, which is played solely on a bass drum and snare.
 Remmler uses a mega-phone to invite listeners to a flash mob:

 Women on the inside, men on the outside, march in opposite directions!